gnoverse/gnome-content/tutorials/write-a-dao-smart-contract-part-1/index.md

 are going to render two views, one to display DAO information and another to display information for specific proposals.

-The `Render(path string)` function receives a single argument called `path` which is a string containing a path that we will use to render Markdown for the DAO or a proposal.
+The `Render(path string) string` function receives a single argument called `path` which is a string containing a path that we will use to render Markdown for the DAO or a proposal.

 By default when there is no path we will render the DAO, otherwise we will expect the path to be a number which will be used as proposal ID.